-The service currently provides 78 hours of support and Housing management per week to a maximum of 10 victims who are fleeing domestic violence.
-This includes supporting their dependent children, working alongside a dedicated Local Authority funded children's worker who will work across the two provisions for approximately 20 hours per week.
+The service currently provides 51 hours of support and housing management per week to a maximum of 5 victims fleeing domestic violence.
+This includes supporting their dependent children, working alongside a dedicated Local Authority funded children's worker who will work with the South Asian Refuge for approximately 10 hours per week.

-Aims and Objectives of the Refuge and Intensive support visiting service
+Aims and Objectives of the Specialist Refuge Service